ultraYumm/ultraYumm-fs-app/README.md

 # ultraYumm©
-ultraYumm helps users select high energy and low weight foods for long distance hiking and packing.
+ultraYumm helps users find, create and select high energy and low weight foods to plan packing for groups of long distance hikers.

 ## Motivation
 Current food and menu planning apps are focused on weight loss and/or calorie minimization.
 None are specifically designed to assist with long term planning for users seeking maximum energy and ultra-light packing.
 When I last planned a hiking menu for my family of 4, I struggled with clunky spreadsheets and having to scrape the web for key information.
-I hope this app is useful to hikers and traveler like me who need to keep everyone energized and happy with as little weight carried as possible!
+I hope this app is useful to travelers like me who want to keep everyone energized and happy enjoying the great outdoors with as little weight carried as possible!

 ## Current Features
 - Search for any food or brand name